GilesStrong/SuperTML_HiggsML_Test/README.md

   - Training and testing sizes? = Confirmed 250,000 training and 550,000 testing; difference in paper was a typo
   - How is the cut optimised, on validation or testing? = no answer
   - Is weight used as input feature? = No
-  - How is pretrained model altered? =  Confimed single stage training and only output layer of model was altered
+  - How is pretrained model altered? =  Confirmed single stage training and only output layer of model was altered

 - Ninth attempt
   - Moving back to text encoding, SE-Net 154, and 224x224 images